scoconno/scoconno.github.io/Teaching/Examined/index.md

 	+ Complete quiz 7 in Blackboard by Monday 5/1/2017 @ 12:00pm

 + **Week 15 (5/1/2017)**
 	+ Presentations.
-Submit your slides through blackboard by 5/8/2017.
+	+ Submit your slides through blackboard by 5/9/2017.

 + **Week 16 (5/8/2017)**
 	+ Presentations on Monday.
+Submit your slides through blackboard by 5/9/2017.
-No class on Wednesday.
+	+ No class on Wednesday.
 	+ Submit [signature assignment/final project](Applied/Essay) through **TK20** by 5/12/2017 @ 11:00am
 	+ [Submission Instructions:](Applied/Submission) Submission to the TK20 website is required to earn a final grade in this course.